-In 2022, soil samples were collected from 666 acres in Clay, Kittson, Lake of the Woods, Polk, and Wilkin counties at the request of seed potato growers.
-All soil samples were sent to the USDA nematology lab in Idaho for processing and identification of cyst nematodes.
-No potato cyst nematodes were detected in 2022.

 In 2023, soil samples were collected from 600 acres in Clay, Kittson, and Lake of the Woods counties at the request of seed potato growers.
 One 78-acre field in Lake of the Woods County qualified for exemption in 2023 and did not require sampling.
+All soil samples were sent to the USDA pale cyst nematode lab in Idaho for processing and identification of cyst nematodes.
+No target cyst nematodes were detected in 2023.

-All soil samples have been sent to the USDA nematology lab in Idaho for processing and identification of cyst nematodes.
+In 2024, soil samples were collected from 405 acres in Clay, Kittson, Itasca, Lake of the Woods, Red Lake, Sherburne, and Wadena counties at the request of seed potato growers.
+Three fields totaling 595 acres in Lake of the Woods County qualified for exemption in 2024 and did not require sampling.
+All soil samples were sent to the USDA pale cyst nematode lab in Idaho for processing and identification of cyst nematodes.
 Results are pending.